Maker (MKR) Metrics

 How is Maker performing compared to the broader crypto market?

-Over the past 7 days, Maker has declined by 9.07%, underperforming the overall crypto market which posted a 4.89% decline.
-This indicates a temporary lag in MKR's price action relative to the broader market momentum.
+Over the past 7 days, Maker has gained 3.93%, outperforming the overall crypto market which posted a 0.27% gain.
+This indicates strong performance in MKR's price action relative to the broader market momentum.

 Trends Market Overview